Arunavaonly/Android-Transcription-and-Summarization-App/README.md

 3. The APK will be available at `android/app/build/outputs/apk/debug/app-debug.apk`

+### Building with GitHub Actions

+This project includes GitHub Actions workflows to automatically build the APK.
+To set it up:

+1. Fork or clone this repository to your GitHub account
+2. Set up a GitHub Secret named `GOOGLE_API_KEY` with your Google Cloud Speech-to-Text API key
+3. Push to the main branch to trigger the build, or manually trigger the workflow
+4. Download the APK from the workflow artifacts

 ### Testing the Web Version

 You can test the web version (without native features) using: